What is Narrative Therapy? Basic Assumptions Of Narrative Practice9 comments

 They shape life and have real consequences as people live their stories.
 We create our reality with the stories we hold about ourselves.
 We perform our stories.
-We step into that reality as actors do when they are performing.
+Equally, we step into that reality as actors do when they are performing.
 Examples: Thinking that we are worthless often has us participating in activities that justify this description, like staying in hurtful relationships.

 Or, continuing to lie if we see our self as a liar.
 Conversely, seeing yourself as have good skills in knowing what you could trust about others has these skills more accessible to you.
 Or seeing oneself as kind has that person living kindness.

 7. We are selective about the events of life we give meaning to.

 We often place meanings around the events that match our dominant story or stories.
 So if it is a problem story like an eating disorder, events and initiatives that run counter to that story, like reaching past isolation to reach out to a friend, are often quite invisible and or are rendered insignificant.

 So everyday there are thousands of minute, large and everything in between, events and initiatives and decisions that we make.
 If we have a thin account of our life where a problem is the dominant story, the events, initiatives and decisions we notice are one’s that go along with the problem.

 If the ‘story’ is “PTSD”, the following effects stand out: panic attacks, poor concentration, fear of leaving the house, etc. Those events are prominent, even though there are other stories going on, like: I played with the dog, I called someone, I took a shower, etc. They don’t carry the significance.